spiral/framework/readme.md

 =======================
 * Scaffolding module (scaffolding engine has already been built)
 * PHPStorm IDE help module (ORM and ODM)
-* Documentation update (current version requires some updates as new coding alternatives were created)
+* Guide update (current version requires some updates as new coding alternatives were created)

 Examples:
 ========